ROLE OF SCHOOL GOVERNORS

 A matrix of responsibilities for our governing board can be found below:

-One meeting is held per term for the Finance, Premises, and Curriculum committees.
+One meeting is held per term for the Finance and Premises committee.
 A full Governing Body meeting is also held every term.

 The purpose of this committee is to help enable the Governing Board to fulfil its core functions related to “overseeing the financial performance of the school and making sure its money is well spent” (Governance Handbook March 2019).